 Here are 12 reasons why it pays to listen to music at work…

 Can music really make you more productive?
 Is certainly appears so.

 In a study by Lesiuk in 2005, the results found that it wasn’t the music itself but rather the mood elicited by favored songs increased workload.
-Listening to a good old Summer classic would bring a smile to your face and make you want to work more.
-Everyone does less work when they’re in a mood, so throw on your preferred tune and enjoy the sound while working.
+Listening to a good old Summer classic will bring a smile to your face and make you want to work more.
+Everyone does less work when they’re in a mood, so throw on your tune of the month and enjoy it while you work.